ARK-0707/RockPaperScissorsGame/README.md

 # RockPaperScissorsGame
-This a simple game of Rock Paper &amp; Scissors made with HTML, CSS and Javascript.
+This a simple game of Rock Paper & Scissors made with HTML, CSS and Javascript.
+Have fun while playing this game and I'll try to make more exciting things